sc2kfix/sc2kfix/README.md

    * Make sure to copy the SC2K folder somewhere writable, as the game stores its saves in a subfolder of that directory.
 2. [Download the latest release](https://github.com/araxestroy/sc2kfix/releases) or build it from source.
 The whole plugin is a single file called `winmm.dll`.
 3. Copy the `winmm.dll` to your SC2K folder.
 It should end up in the same folder as your `simcity.exe` executable.
+   * If you're running the game on Wine/Proton, you'll need to set a DLL override for `simcity.exe` to use "native, then builtin" load order for the `winmm` library, otherwise Wine/Proton will not load the local `winmm.dll`.
 4. Play the game!
 On the first run of a new install, the game will prompt you for a mayor and organization name.
 This simulates the original SimCity 2000 installer.